aslikoturoglu/DSA210-Term-Project/README.md

   2. **Socioeconomic Levels:** From The Ministry of Industry and Technology
      - This sources gives the information of all citys' townships' level of socioeconomic level in 6 levels.
-     - I will give each city and region a grade, because the data is for township.
+     - I will give each city and region a score, because the data is for township.
      - _https://www.sanayi.gov.tr/assets/pdf/birimler/2022-ilce-sege.pdf_

 ## Analysis Plan